-Optional: PSAT/NMSQT
+PSAT/NMSQT

 The Preliminary SAT/National Merit Scholarship Qualifying Test is a great way to prepare for the SAT.
 Scores are used to identify National Merit Scholars and award merit scholarships.
 Score reports received after taking the test can be useful in determining which Advanced Placement (AP) coursework may be appropriate during high school.
+Free online test preparation is available through Khan Academy (www.khanacademy.org).
 This test is typically taken in Grades 08, 10, and 11.
 The examinations for students in Grades 08 and 10 are at no cost.
+Please contact your school counselor with additional questions.